eCubed/DevNotes/2019-07-06-01-templating-layout-templates.md

 </ng-template>
 ```

-This way, when it's time to use our component elsewhere, we can merely copy-paste his markup snippet onto our apps, and make a few modifications.
+This way, when it's time to use our component elsewhere, we can merely copy-paste his markup snippet onto our apps and make a few modifications.
 This saves us a lot of
-thinking and typing as utilizing template context values and functions is tedious and error-prone.
-The only things that we would need to modify is the template identifier,
+thinking, remembering, and typing as utilizing template context values and functions is tedious and error-prone.
+The only things that we would need to modify is the
-the markup, and where we'll want to place those `<ng-container>` placeholders.
+template identifier, the markup, and where we'll want to place those `<ng-container>` placeholders.

 ## Providing Layout Templates